dorpaneus/amazon-like-interview-prep/14-days/day-04-boot-grub-systemd.md

   - **UEFI** (modern) — reads the **EFI System Partition (ESP)**, a FAT32 partition (mounted `/boot/efi`), and executes a `.efi` file listed in NVRAM boot entries.
 2. **Bootloader (GRUB2)** — chosen by firmware.
 Loads its config (`grub.cfg`), shows menu, loads the chosen kernel + initramfs into memory, jumps to kernel.
 3. **Kernel** — decompresses, initializes drivers compiled into it, mounts the **initramfs** as a temporary root.
 4. **initramfs** — small in-memory filesystem with just enough drivers/tools to find and mount the real root.
 On RHEL/Fedora it's built by `dracut`.
 Loads modules for storage controllers, LVM, LUKS, network (if root is on iSCSI/NFS).
+(Module management itself — `lsmod`, `modprobe`, persistence — is covered in 4E.)
 5. **Switch root** — once initramfs has mounted the real `/`, kernel does `switch_root` and exec's `/sbin/init`.
 6. **PID 1 = systemd** — reads `/etc/systemd/system/default.target`, walks dependency graph, brings up units in parallel where possible.
 7. **Target reached** — typically `multi-user.target` (text login) or `graphical.target` (display manager).
 Login prompt appears.